USC-CSSL/Adaptable-Problematic-Content-Detection/README.md

 ## Running Experiments

-All the scripts are available in the script to run the models for upstream and downstream models, you can use the following shell files.
+You can use the [provided scripts](https://github.com/Ali-Omrani/Continual-Problematic-Content-Detection-Benchmark/tree/main/script) to replicate all results in our paper.

 **Training on upstream**